sagar-46/Leetcode-Python-/Easy/README.md

 01.Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+09.Given an integer x, return true if x is a palindrome, and false otherwise.

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements \
 &emsp;&emsp;may be changed.
 Then return the number of elements in nums which are not equal to val.